BorgXQ/continuo/README.md

 Analysis uses Beat This! `small0` on CPU, followed by a DBN configured for four-beat bars.
 Not every track yields a safe procedural loop, and similar accompaniment does not guarantee seamless solo or melody continuation.
 Tracks without a safe loop remain playable in the other modes.

 ## Development

-Discord bot login and voice output are in development on this branch.
-See [Discord setup](docs/discord.md).
-Each launch defaults to Device output; Discord voice channels must be selected manually.

 The desktop app uses **Electron Forge**, **React**, **TypeScript**, and **Vite**.
 Analysis uses **Python 3.11** and the packages in `requirements.txt`.